T-Troll/alienfx-tools/README.md

 A bunch of tools for Alienware AlienFX/Dell LightFX controls:
 - alienfx-probe - Looking up for low-level devices, shows it's IDs, then check it and define device and light names.
 - alienfx-cli - Make changes and check status of your AlienFX/LightFX lights from the command line.
-- AlienFX Universal haptics BETA - Visualize any sound around you (microphone, audio player, game, movie).
+- AlienFX Universal haptics - Visualize any sound around you (microphone, audio player, game, movie).
-- AlienFX Ambient lights BETA - Visualize screen picture as ambient light (from desktop, game, video player).
+- AlienFX Ambient lights - Visualize screen picture as ambient light (from desktop, game, video player).
-- AlienFX GUI BETA - Lightweighted light control tool for persons who looking AWCC alternative.
+- AlienFX GUI Light Control - Lightweighted light control tool (AWCC alternative).
 It only control lights, but can do a way more tricks then AWCC about it.
 <br>More will follow!

 ## Requirements